The Common Rule: Habits of Purpose for An Age of Distraction

 A collection of daily and weekly habits on four different axes are meant to provide a trellis for loving God and neighbour.
 The idea is to embrace good things (rest, friendship, etc.) and resist bad things (distraction, ingratitude) through the cultivation of habits.

-The final habit is the habit of failure, and becoming comfortable with it.
+The final habit is the habit of failure and becoming comfortable with it.
 I needed this final reminder from the epilogue:

-… Failure is not the enemy of formation; it is the liturgy of formation.
-How we deal with failure says volumes about who we > really> believe we are.
+Failure is not the enemy of formation; it is the liturgy of formation.
+How we deal with failure says volumes about who we really believe we are.
 Who we really believe God is.
 When we trip on failure, do we fall into ourselves?
 Or do we fall into grace?

 I don’t think I would have continued investing in habits of love and purpose after my experiment with it for Lent in 2018.
 Why?
 Because I failed so spectacularly at keeping the habits.
-But I failed forward, recognizing the good things growing out of my shoddy practice.
+But I failed forward, recognizing the good things growing out of my poor practice.
 I held fast to the habits that came more easily and adjusted some that proved more difficult for me to keep.
 I built a rule for my life while remaining true to the purpose of any Rule of Life: the love of God and neighbour.